-Since both $\Delta_z$ and $L$ are proportional to the reconnection domain, in larger simulations the predicted spectral indices remain the same.
-In the acceleration regions (exhausts), taking $B_g^2/B_x^2 \ll 1$, $B_z\sim0.05B_x$, $\Delta_z/L\sim0.15$ typical during our simulations, we obtain $p\sim4$, which is comparable to particle spectral indices in our simulations.
-Since flux ropes grow over time, $\Delta_z$ increases (nearly linearly) and leads to a decrease in the acceleration rate $\alpha\sim C/t$, where C is a constant.
-More careful inspection to the time evolution of $\Delta_z$ in simulations suggests $C \sim 0.8$ (not shown).
-We also measure the acceleration rates directly from simulations as in Li et al. \citep{Li2019b}, finding values and dependence on time and simulation size roughly consistent with the theoretical prediction.
+Since both $\Delta_z$ and $L$ are proportional to the domain size, in larger simulations the predicted spectral indices remain the same.
+In the acceleration regions (exhausts), taking $B_g^2/B_x^2 \ll 1$, $B_z\sim0.05B_x$, $\Delta_z/L\sim0.15$ typical during our simulations, we obtain $p\sim4$, which is comparable to indices in our simulations.
+Since flux-ropes grow over time, $\Delta_z$ increases (approximately linearly) and leads to a decrease in the acceleration rate $\alpha\sim C/t$, where C is a constant.
+More careful inspection to the time evolution of $\Delta_z$ suggests $C\sim0.8$ (not shown).
+We also measure the acceleration rates directly from simulations as in Li et al. \citep{Li2019b}, finding values and dependence on time and simulation size consistent with the theoretical prediction.
 From the acceleration rate above, we obtain particle energy $\varepsilon\propto t^{0.8}$.
 This scaling agrees reasonably well with the growth of high-energy cutoffs (Figure \ref{fig3}(c)) and particle energy evolution (Figure \ref{fig3}(d)) in the simulation.
-These demonstrate that electrons and protons are both accelerated by Fermi acceleration into power-law particle spectra, consistent with the highly correlated ion acceleration and electron acceleration observed in solar flares \citep{Shih2009}.
+These demonstrate that both species are accelerated by Fermi acceleration into power-laws, consistent with the highly correlated ion and electron acceleration observed in solar flares \citep{Shih2009}.